Harry D. Thiers

+Botanist and herbarium curator Barbara M. Thiers is his daughter.

 Harry D. Thiers Herbarium

 San Francisco State University (SFSU) established the herbarium in 1959 with the name the "San Francisco State University Herbarium".
 When Thiers retired in 1989 the herbarium was given its present name.
 Thiers and his students collected most of the early specimens.
 Later, Dennis E. Desjardin and his students made major contributions.
 The herbarium has taxonomic coverage of fleshy fungi, lichens, bryophytes, and vascular plants.
 Specimens were collected from North America (especially California), South America, the Hawaiian Islands, Indonesia, southeast Asia, Micronesia, and Madagascar.